pyodide/pyodide-blog/content/posts/fpcast.md

 ### Acknowledgements

 We would like to thank [Joe Marshall](http://www.cs.nott.ac.uk/~pszjm2/) for his valuable contributions in this area.
-We would also like to thank the Emscipten team, who are unfailingly helpful.
+We would also like to thank the Emscripten team, who are unfailingly helpful.
 Without Emscripten, Pyodide could not exist.